-For flexibility, allow kit-less rolls w/ improvised equipment—say, -10 for none, -6 for bandages, -5 for a first-aid kit, -3 for the healer’s kit of a different EM.
+For flexibility, allow kit-less rolls with improvised equipment—say, -10 for none, -6 for bandages, -5 for a first-aid kit, -3 for the healer’s kit of a different EM.

-Also let an Esoteric Medicine healer’s kit replace a surgery kit, & vice-versa, at -5.
+Also let an Esoteric Medicine healer’s kit replace a surgery kit, and vice-versa, at -5.

 Should equipment quality bonuses affect “kit defaults”?
 Sure, I say.
 For example, a Surgery task could use a fine-quality (+2 bonus) Esoteric Medicine healer’s kit at -3, not -5.

 How about Esoteric Medicine using a fine-quality first-aid kit?

 The -5 penalty I suggest for a normal (i.e., good-quality) first-aid kit already includes the kit’s inherent +1 bonus.
 So a fine-quality first-aid kit’s +2 bonus would improve the Esoteric Medicine penalty to -4.